TourmalineCore/inner-circle-documentation/ddr/calendar-ddr.md

 - MIT License to use the component library.

 - Extensive documentation.
-The documentation for Prime React is very detailed and covers a wide range of use cases, making development easier.
+The documentation for Prime React is really detailed and covers a wide range of use cases, making development easier.

-- Regular updates to the library.
+- Regular library updates.

 - Technical support for users and an extensive community.

 **Disadvantages**

 - Paid file with components in Figma.
-This makes the UI/UX designer's job a bit more difficult, as you will have to create the calendar yourself to design the UI design.
+This makes the UI/UX designer's job a bit more difficult because as you will have to create the calendar yourself for UI design.

 2. Material UI

 It is an open source React component library that implements Google's Material Design.
-Material UI is eye-catching due to the large number of components for date and time selection.
-We were most interested in the following variants of a single component: with an input field and a pop-up calendar for several months to select a date range, mobile variant, adaptive, static, with shortcuts for quick range selection.
+Material UI attracts attention with a large number of components for choosing date and time.
+We were most interested in the following options of a single component: with an input field and a pop-up calendar for several months to select a date range, mobile variant, adaptive, static, with shortcuts for quick range selection.

 **Advantages**